How will Biden’s administration impact you? | US Citizen in UK

 Read the full article now, or download this PDF copy to read later.

-What will a new US administration mean for an US expat in the UK?
+US citizen in UK?
+What might a new US administration mean for you?

 If 2020 hadn’t been challenging enough with the uncertainty surrounding the economy and the global pandemic there was a contested US election to top it off.
 With Trump’s law cases slowly being thrown out, it seems inevitable that come January 20th there will be a new president in the White House, and a new administration in office.

 Although until the day the administration officially changes, and legislation is actually put in place we can only speculate on how this new administration will affect US expats living in the UK.